Open Data Hub logo

 The Data Science Projects page opens.

-2. Click the name of the project that you want to add a data connection to.
+2. Click the name of the project that you want to add a connection to.

 A project details page opens.

-5. In the Name field, enter a unique name for the data connection.
+5. In the Name field, enter a unique name for the connection.

 6. In the Access key field, enter the access key ID for your S3-compatible object storage provider.